affinda/affinda-python/docs/models.md

 - `auto_validation_threshold`:
 - `data_source`: Data source mapping identifier.
 - `mapping`: Defines how the data point is mapped to the data source.
+- `display_raw_text`: Defines how the data point is mapped to the data source.

 <a id="models._models.CollectionUpdate"></a>